Archive for May, 2009

 Installation view of Jill Orr exhibition 'Faith in a Faithless Land' at Jenny Port Gallery, Melbourne

-First cab off the rank on a busy night of openings in Melbourne were the self-conscious photographs of Jill Orr presented at Jenny Port Gallery in Richmond, Melbourne.
+First cab off the rank on a busy night of openings in Melbourne were the self-conscious photographs of Jill Orr presented at Jenny Port Gallery in Richmond, Melbourne (the gallery now in Collingwood).
 Beautifully hung in the gallery space in white frames the photographs were the least engaging artworks on the night.
-Their message seemed over determined, their use of reflection to add layering to the human-landscape mis en scene trite.
+Their message seemed over determined, the use of reflection to add layering to the human-landscape mis en scene trite.
 Perhaps the performance itself would have evinced a more authentic, nuanced connection with the viewer vis a vis a response to the overwhelming expanse of nature and the place humans occupy on the thin crust of the earth.
 These photographs did not make that telluric connection and left me emotionally uninvolved in their pictorial representation.

-Unfortunately I cannot show you any of the photographs because of copyright reasons but thankyou to Jenny for allowing me to photograph the installation itself.
-Small photographs that give you some idea of the work can be found on the Jenny Port Gallery website.
+Unfortunately I cannot show you any of the photographs because of copyright reasons but thank you to Jenny for allowing me to photograph the installation itself.

 Installation view of Jill Orr exhibition 'Faith in a Faithless Land' at Jenny Port Gallery, Melbourne